XenoForce/Liberate-Gold-X/README.md

 <br>

-At the time when the components were taken from GoldMod (above), GoldMod was released under the GPLv3.
+At the time when the components were taken from GoldMod, GoldMod was released under the GPLv3.

+Those who want to, are encouraged to copy this mod and modify it, to suit their particular needs.